Third-Party AI Risk Management

 Satisfying third-party AI risk obligations is not a contractual exercise.
 It requires continuous, evidence-producing controls:

-- Inventory of every third-party AI system used across the organization — including AI features in non-AI SaaS
+- Inventory of every third-party AI system used across the organization.
+Including AI features in non-AI SaaS

 - Documented risk assessment per vendor mapped to AIGF risk categories

-- Material-change tracking — a trigger pipeline for vendor policy updates
+- Material-change tracking.
+A trigger pipeline for vendor policy updates

 - Contractual clauses covering training data provenance, audit rights, exit terms, and regulatory cooperation

-- Runtime evidence that third-party AI controls are enforced — not just declared
+- Runtime evidence that third-party AI controls are enforced.
+Not just declared

 - CC4AI-style machine-readable attestations from vendors wherever available